Unic0rn0ver10ad/vibelympics/README.md

 # vibanalyz

-A package security auditing tool for PyPI and NPM packages.
+A package security auditing tool for PyPI, NPM, and Rust/Crates.io packages.

 ## Overview